Synthetixio/SIPs/content/sccp/sccp-235.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Given the need to lower the atomic twap volume ahead, as to provide time to assess the impact on POS, this SCCP proposes to lower the `atomicExchangeFeeRate` on trades into sETH to 10 bp.
+Given the need to temporarily lower the atomic twap volume per block ahead of the [POS](https://sips.synthetix.io/sccp/sccp-231/), this SCCP proposes to experiment with lower the `atomicExchangeFeeRate` on trades into sETH, which are proposed to be lowered to 10 bp.

 ## Abstract